AmanpreetSingh-GitHub/ASP.Net-Core-Web-App-RESTful-Api-Entity-Framework-Core-with-Repository-and-Unit-of-Work/README.md

 ### Creating Generic Repository and Unit of Work ###

-- Details around each Generic Repository and Unit of Work classes is detailed in my other tutorial – FrameworkOne
+- Details around each Generic Repository and Unit of Work classes is detailed in my other tutorial – <a href="https://github.com/AmanpreetSingh-GitHub/Architecture-FrameworkOne">FrameworkOne</a>

 - In FrameworkTwo.Repository project, first add folder Interface.
 Then add a new interface file IGenericRepository